jazzband/prettytable/README.md

 |   Sydney  | 2058 |  4336374   |      1214.8     |
 +-----------+------+------------+-----------------+
 ```
+Any added dividers will be removed if a table is sorted.

 ### Changing the appearance of your table - the easy way